How do we know Climate change is real?

 SEA Level Rise

-Unfortunately, sea levels in 2024 rose even faster than NASA predicted—meaning even more people, especially along the Gulf and East Coasts, face growing threats to their homes, incomes, and futures.
+Unfortunately, sea levels in 2024 rose even faster than NASA predicted—meaning that even more people than predicted, especially along the Gulf and East Coasts, will face growing threats to their homes, incomes, and futures because of flooding.

 UT Austin perpetuates the climate crisis by…